Our Admissions Process

-Contact the Enquiries Department (via website, email or telephone) for an initial conversation about your child and to check availability in the relevant year group.
+Contact our BSB Admissions team for an initial conversation about your child and to check availability in the relevant year group.

-Complete the Application Form and submit your child’s most recent school report.
+Complete the Application Form and submit your child’s most recent school reports.

 If successful and subject to availability, we will make a time-limited formal offer of a place for your child to join us.

 If there are no spaces in the year group you require, we will add your child’s name to our waiting list and will contact you when a place becomes available.